MLB

 I didn’t think so.

 It can be difficult to select an outright winner of a tournament, so it’s a good idea to target the props market.
-There are several choices to choose from, adding even more entertainment value to an exciting competition.
+There are several options available, adding even more entertainment value to an exciting competition.

-This article will act as a guideline to support you on your journey towards a successful golf betting venture with The Masters.
+This article will serve as a guideline to support your journey towards a successful golf betting venture at The Masters.

 How Masters Prop Betting Works

 Prop bets are player-based outcomes, which aligns nicely with The Masters because there are several choices in golf.
-You can bet on the Over or Under on a player’s score, choose a leader after each round, select the nationality of the winner, and much more.
+You can bet on the Over or Under on a player’s score, choose a leader after each round, select the winner’s nationality, and much more.

 Since The Masters is the holy grail of golf tournaments, you can expect the props market to be even more robust than usual.
 Betting sites will try to capitalize on this marquee event with a more expansive selection, so be sure to take advantage.